Resident Evil Requiem: How Golden Spiders Work in LMDF

 Mistakes that turn a time bonus into a time loss

 • Stopping the room to chase one.
-If enemies are still flooding the area, the spinner can wait for a fraction of a second.
-Losing room control for a small timer gain is usually negative.
+If enemies are still flooding the area, the spinner can wait.
+Losing room control for a timer gain is usually negative.

 • Shooting by default.
-Rounds spent on harmless targets are rounds not available for stagger breaks, elites, or boss phases later.
+Rounds spent on harmless targets are rounds you won’t have for stagger breaks, elites, or boss phases.

-• Overcommitting when the exit or objective is already open.
+• Overcommitting when the exit is already open.
 A spinner is not worth throwing away a stable transition.

-The broad mistake underneath all of these is misclassifying the pickup.
-A golden spider is not a reward chest and not a mini-objective.
-It is a small, mobile timer refund.
-Once you treat it that way, the optimal behavior becomes consistent: kill it cleanly when it fits your route, use melee whenever the room allows it, and let the enhancer and challenge systems multiply value over many encounters instead of trying to extract everything from a single spider.
+The mistake underneath all of these is misclassifying the pickup.
+A golden spider is not a reward chest or a mini-objective.
+It is a mobile timer refund worth at least 50 seconds.
+Treat it that way and the optimal behavior is consistent: kill it cleanly when it fits your route, use melee whenever the room allows, and let the enhancer and challenge systems multiply value across many encounters instead of squeezing everything from one spider.

 Was this guide helpful?